 This module explores literary and cultural representations of the ocean from 1850 to the present.
 By engaging with a diverse array of literary and cultural texts, including fiction, poetry, non-fiction, theory and visual art, it will examine diverse and shifting cultural imaginaries of the sea.
 In so doing, it will also investigate wider relations between humanity and the non-human world in modernity.

-This module enables students to conceive, plan and carry out an independent research project, with guidance from a supervisor.
-It gives students the opportunity to engage with a topic, period or genre relevant to the study of English Literature but not currently covered by the Programme¿s other modules.
+This module enables students to conceive, plan and carry out an independent research project, with guidance from a supervisor on a topic not currently covered by the Programme's other modules.
+Students may engage with a topic, period or genre relevant to the study of English Literature or use their research to construct a project in the context of a professional work experience.